sanderkammeraat/JAMs/README.md

 -Observables (for live plotting)
 -ProgressBars (for progressbar in integrator)
 -Distributions (for noise and random initial positions)
+-JLD2 (for saving/loading simulations: phase space trajectories + simulation settings)
+-CodecZlib (for saving with compression)

 Probably pre-installed:
 -LinearAlgebra (for doing linear algebra)